lukso-network/network-genesis-deposit-contract/README.md

 | `DEPOSIT_NETWORK_ID`       | `1`   |
 | `DEPOSIT_CONTRACT_ADDRESS` | `TBD` |

-## Staking LUKSO genesis deposit contract
+## LUKSO genesis deposit contract

+The genesis deposit contract will accept LYXe (0xA8b919680258d369114910511cc87595aec0be6D) only.
+The contract is notified by the ERC777 LYXe smart contract using the `tokensReceived()` function below.

+This contract will be used to make deposit in order to become validator on LUKSO's Mainnet chain.
+Once enough validators have deposited, contract will be frozen and the chain will start.

 ### `tokensReceived` function